djnavarro/workbch/README.md

 ## Example 4: Filtering and prioritising

-After a while one can easily end up with a lot of projects, and it can be hard to find what you’re looking for (or, if you’re like me, get anxious at seeing so many things on the to-do list).
+After a while one can easily end up with a lot of jobs, and it can be hard to find what you’re looking for (or, if you’re like me, get anxious at seeing so many things that you have to do).
 For example:

 ``` r
 view_jobs()